 What might be the most peculiar thing mentioned, yet not discussed or further expounded upon considering the circumstances, was in contradiction to everything else that followed the finding of the victims and the subsequent investigation that resulted in at least 41 witnesses testifying in an attempt to find out what exactly happened that morning.

 Add to this that five shots were fired, but not heard.
-The justification for this is for Mrs. Linehan having been on the floor above the stables and some sixty-feet further down a hallway.
-Sixty feet is only twenty yards and only ten feet wider than a basketball court.
-It seems rather hard to believe that a) no shots were heard and b) neither victim apparently cried for help after being shot.
+The justification for this is that Mrs. Linehan has been on the floor above the stables and some sixty feet further down a hallway.
+Sixty feet is only twenty yards and ten feet wider than a basketball court.
+It seems rather hard to believe that a) no shots were heard and b) neither victim cried for help after being shot.
 They only moaned, which was only heard once Mrs. Linehan was in earshot.

-This isn’t to say Mrs. Linehan was responsible in anyway, but, much like the Hawes family, it may leave some to believe she knew more than what she was telling.
-As it stands today, it’s still an unsolved mystery, furthered with irony by the fact that, in the very same year of 1911, Thomas Jennings was the first person to be convicted of murder in the United States based on fingerprint evidence.
+This isn’t to say Mrs. Linehan was responsible anyway, but, much like the Hawes family, it may leave some to believe she knew more than what she was telling.
+Today, it’s still a mystery, furthered with irony by the fact that, in the same year of 1911, Thomas Jennings was the first person to be convicted of murder in the United States based on fingerprint evidence.

-Not once were fingerprints ever mentioned with regards to the investigation of the Taylor stable murders.
+Not once were fingerprints mentioned in the investigation of the Taylor Stable murders.